 About half an hour before serving, stir in the corn and alphabet pasta.
 (Larger forms of pasta should probably be added an hour or so before serving.)
 Taste once more and adjust seasoning as necessary.
 This makes about a gallon or a little more of quite thick soup.

 NOTE: This is an ideal recipe for a slow cooker, but it will take quite a large one.
-Put everything but the corn in as above and cook on LOW for 6 to 8 hours, adding the corn near the end of the cooking period.
-If you use a slow cooker, you may want to cook the pasta separately and add it just at the end.
+Put everything but the corn and pasta in as above and cook on LOW for 6 to 8 hours, adding the corn near the end of the cooking period.
+You may want to cook the pasta separately and add it just at the end when using a slow cooker, though the smaller shapes like alphabet or circle pastas can be added at the same time as the corn without pre-cooking.
 (This is, by the way, an excellent way to use leftover pasta.
 If you have some in the refrigerator already cooked, adding it with the corn will work well.)

 Funny how many kids--and adults--who don't like vegetables can tolerate tomato-based things like spaghetti, pizza, chili, etc. Maybe tomatoes really are fruits!
 Here's your little information snippet for the day, a reference to the 1893 Supreme Court decision that officially declared tomatoes "vegetables:"